 Armor and Weapons

 While D&D 5th Edition has cleaned up and moved around the stats for various armor and weapons, individual armor and weapons still have meaningful stats.
 By that, I mean that plate mail has its own stats separate from chain mail, and a longsword is different from a warhammer.
-There is enough granularity in the game that those differences matter.
+There is enough granularity in the game that those differences to matter.

 Weapons are also where we start to see that 13th Age goes completely the opposite direction of 5th Edition when it comes to bounded accuracy and scaling damage.
-Weapons do their listed damage x the character's level.
+Weapons do their listed damage times the character's level.
 That means a fighter with a longsword at 1st level does 1d8 base weapon damage, and at 10th level does 10d8 damage.
 But we'll see this making more sense when we visit hit points.

 This is going to be a large catch all for how the game is set up.
 13th Age (like Dungeon Crawl Classics) organizes things into 10 levels.
 Its not that "someday we may do more levels," 10th level is meant to be uber-almost demi-god level.
 There is no bounded accuracy in 13th Age.
 In fact, there are three tiers to play (not unlike 4th Edition D&D), and hit points and damage ranges make larger jumps between the tiers than between the rest of the levels.